jlheflin/HartreeFockCppProgram/README.md

 I have also added in the DIIS algorithm (I will not lie, completely copied from ChatGPT.
 You'll find the `struct` called `DIISManager` in the `scf.cpp` file.)
 Does work though when compared with NWChem.
 The expected outcomes of using DIIS is less iterations taken to converge the SCF, and making the convergence process smoother.
-I highly suggest you try out a larger basis set (6-31g, 6-311gss) with H2O and `-d true` vs `-d false` to see the difference.
+I highly suggest you try out a larger basis set (6-31g, 6-311gss) with H2O and `-l debug -d true` vs `-l debug -d false` to see the difference.

 ## Build Instructions